Farama-Foundation/Miniworld/README.md

 # MiniWorld (gym-miniworld)

+**Note that this environment is early in development.
+It's very basic and you may run into bugs.
+If you do run into problems, or if you want to request specific features, please open an issue on this repository.
+Your feedback helps me make this project better.***

 MiniWorld is a minimalistic 3D interior environment simulator for reinforcement learning &amp; robotics research.
 It can be used to simulate environments with rooms, doors, hallways and various objects (eg: office and home environments, mazes).
 MiniWorld can be seen as an alternative to VizDoom or DMLab.
 It is written 100% in Python and designed to be easily modified or extended.

 <p align="center">
 <img src="images/screen0.jpg" width=260></img>